HaemanthSP/DeftEval/result/paper/result.md

 Bilstm layers are skipped. as the dependency relations are sequentialy independent.

 After the feature extraction.
 Hidden representations from both the track are concatenated and rest is similar to Ours - I

+Adv
+---

+* Processing(feature extration) wordlevel(tokens, pos) and sentence level features(dependency relations) seperately. and combinig them at higher level
+* SADE uses (convolution, maxpooling), ours uses (Bilstm, conv, maxpooling).
+Usage of bilstm before conv to make use of the sequential information(sentence).
+* Bilstm is not used processing dependency relations in Ours - II.
+As the dependency relations are sequentialy independent of each other.

+# Points to note 2

+Epochs: 100
+Early stopping: patience: 10; monitor: val_loss
+batch size: 128
+loss: Binary cross entropy
+optimizer: Adam

+Data split:
+test data: 10% of all data
+validation data: 10% of train

+W2V embedding dimension: 300
+Raw vocab size = 26k
+* Vocab size of 26k from 17k samples is too high Reasons for vocabulary explosion:
+1. Lots of urls
+2. Numbers like values and years
+3. Strange alpha numeric combination due to noise in text
+4. Improperly parsed word due to irregular use of Punctuations
+5. Lack of space around "+ - \} \{ \) \( \[ \] = /" etc.. causes bad tokens

+Ambiguity:
+Some definition of definitions are not so clear
+* " Organisms are individual living entities ."
+1 : This is a definition
+* " Organelles are small structures that exist within cells ."
+0 : this is not a definition
+* " 149 .
+Nucleic acids are the most important macromolecules for the continuity of life ."
+"0"
+* " They carry the genetic blueprint of a cell and carry instructions for the functioning of the cell ."
+"1"
+* " 4888 .
+Recall from The Macroeconomic Perspective that if exports exceed imports , the economy is said to have a trade surplus ."
+"0"
+* " If imports exceed exports , the economy is said to have a trade deficit ."
+"1"
+* " 4918 .
+To build a useful macroeconomic model , we need a model that shows what determines total supply or total demand for the economy , and how total demand and total supply interact at the macroeconomic level ."
+"1"
+* " 221 .
+However , the cell membrane detaches from the wall and constricts the cytoplasm ."
+"1"